 Why Allergies and Asthma Spike During Holidays

 Stored holiday items can be a source of mold growth.
-Fiberglass and other insulation particles, dust and mold from storage areas and other allergens can get on and into improperly stored items.
+Fiberglass and other insulation particles, dust and mold from storage areas and other allergens can get into improperly stored holiday heirlooms.
 Even tightly sealed boxes can attract mice and insects, each contributing to the allergen and germ categories.
-Just for good measure, spraying the stored and bug tainted Christmas regalia will add additional, unintentional, yet potent environmental trigger.
+Yuck !

 There has been an increase in the number of people affected with asthma and allergies spiking during the holidays.
 Obviously, Christmas comes at a time of year when homes are most likely to be closed up to protect from winter weather.
-Adding to that factor, we have tighter constructed homes with better windows, caulking and insulation resulting in less fresh air.
 Many homes are built with wet crawl spaces and improper venting systems.
 With tighter construction, attic and basement storage areas are often full of mold.